emotion-js/emotion/docs/theming.md

 ### Global Namespace

-Since there’s was a single object which contained the theme, if a component from npm or somewhere wanted to use theming, it had to choose a unique name store it’s theme in which meant name conflicts could occur.
+Since there was a single object which contained the theme, if a component from npm or somewhere wanted to use theming, it had to choose a unique name store it’s theme in which meant name conflicts could occur.
 By directly using the Context API, this problem doesn't exist.

 ### Testing